President-Doug Ripley, email

 Upcoming Field Trips

-Starting in the spring, work will resume on the development of the chapter-sponsored wildflower/butterfly garden at the Sierra Vista Library.
-The goal of this project is to build a display garden that exemplifies Sierra Vista’s emblem of the hummingbird and echoes our surrounding natural environment and connection to the San Pedro watershed.
-In July members began laying out the basic plan for the garden; we completed the initial plantings by the end of September.
-Some plants and seeds were donated by members Karen LeMay and Bob Behrstock from their native plant garden in the Huachuca Mountains.
-The rest were obtained from Desert Survivors Nursery.
-If you would like to donate a little of your time to expanding and maintaining the garden, please contact Doug Ripley (phone: 520-909-3132 or e-mail.
+The chapter-sponsored wildflower/ butterfly garden at the Sierra Vista Library survived the winter in good shape, and some additional plants were added this spring.
+The goals of this project are to build a display garden that exemplifies Sierra Vista’s emblem of the hummingbird and echoes our surrounding natural environment and connection to the San Pedro watershed.
+During the summer months, we hope to add additional plants and erect a display board or kiosk that will explain the purpose of the garden, describe the advantages of developing a native plant garden, and provide information about the Arizona Native Plant Society.
+If you would like to donate a little of your time to expanding and maintaining the garden, please contact Doug Ripley: 520-909-3132, firstname.lastname@example.org.

 The Cochise County Herbarium is a fully functioning herbarium with mounted plant specimens, mostly from AZ and NM with a few from Sonora, CA and UT.
 The Sky Islands and San Pedro River contribute to the unique habitats found in Cochise County and the CCH is a repository for plant species from these areas, reflecting the variation and diversity present in Cochise County and surrounding areas.
 The herbarium is a great resource for online identification.
 The volunteer staff can always use help with identification and mounting the thousands of specimens that have not been catalogued.
 Please contact Cecile Lumer at the herbarium by email or call 520-458-8278 ext.
 2172. or 520-432-4294.